What is a Commercial LPA and why would I need one?

 The partnership agreement or articles of association and possibly even your employment contract will need to be reviewed to ensure that those documents allow an Attorney to act in situations where you are unable to and, if necessary, these documents will need to be amended.
 If the donor has several businesses we would recommend that an LPA is prepared in relation to each of them to ensure that they are specifically tailored to the needs of that specific business.

-For further information about Commercial LPA’s please contact our Employment team.
+For further information about Commercial Lasting Power of Attorney’s please contact the Employment team.